Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 String

-optional Specifies a path to a nested JSON property that contains data for Flexmonster.
-See an example on JSFiddle.
+optional Specifies a path to a nested JSON property that contains data for Flexmonster Live example.

 This property works only for JSON data that is loaded via the filename property and is up to 30 MB in size.
 Also, ensure your data is specified in a supported JSON data format.